menghanj8072/apcsa-freedom-project/tool/learning-log.md

 - My next step is to finish this tutorial and move on planning for MVP.

+3/3/2024
+* In the past few weeks, I have finished the [tutorial](https://www.youtube.com/watch?v=9tMvzrqBUP8) that I didn't finish last time.
+I also spent some time working on my MVP.
+* I didn't tried to create something on my own.
+What I have tried was creating the same example as the guy did in the video for the part about collison.
+**Notes**
+* To load a new scene to the game, we have to add unityEngine.SceneManagement.
+* .getAxis() - gets value from the axis.
+Example: input.getAxis("Horizontial") gives the horizontal axis values.

+- My next step is to continue working on my MVP and maybe move on searching tutorials about animation in 2d unity.

 <!--
 * Links you used today (websites, videos, etc)